-Ask q's.
+Ask Q's.
 If you don't understand something, ask someone who leads you or email us at stew@beavercreekchristian.org

 Repent to your huddle often.
-Model brokenness and receiving in a way that inspires them to do the same.
+Model authenticity, brokenness, and receiving in a way that inspires them to do the same.
 Make them love to repent and turn to it quickly because of your example.

 Be a team player.
 We're building a culture, which means we're in this together.
-Don't take shortcuts or disregard things you nd in this book you don't prefer or understand.
+Don't take shortcuts or disregard things you find in this guide you don't prefer or understand.
+Imitate first.
+Then innovate.
 Trust it and give it a try.
-If after you've tried, you don't like it, let's talk.
+If, after you've tried, you don't like it, let's talk.